 - Ultimately Defied, however.
 One Dark Lord once speculated that if the principles behind the "Rule of Two" were successful, eventually there would come a Dark Lord with no need for successors.
 This was eventually realized in Emperor Palpatine, who became the most powerful Sith in history.
 Palpatine's plans largely revolved around the belief that he would attain Immortality and amass enough power that no one would ever threaten him.
 The three apprentices he trained (Maul, Tyrannus and Vader) never even came close to achieving his level of power and he never bothered to teach them, or anyone else, the majority of what he knew.
 Palpatine once off-handedly remarked that Vader would succeed him in strength, but his loss and subsequent crippling to Obi-Wan on Mustafar ensured that would never happen.

 Mythology & Religion

-- In Greek Mythology:
+- In Classical Mythology:

 - In The Bible, John the Baptist foreshadows Jesus's coming by stating that the next prophet will be far greater than himself.

 - Like his mythical counterpart, Zeus is afraid of fathering a child more powerful than himself, since he overthrew his father Chronos, and Chronos overthrew his father Uranus.
 This was why he tried to kill Kratos, and thus it becomes a Self-Fulfilling Prophecy.